carpentries-incubator/fair-bio-practice/index.md

 ---
 ## Introduction
 Open Science is disruptive.
 It will change how we do reasearch and how society benefits from it.
 Making data re-usable is key to this, and FAIR principles are a way to achieve it.
-* But what does it mean in practice?</li>
+* But what does it mean in practice?
-* How can a biologist incorporapte those principles in their workflow?
+* How can a biologist incorporate those principles in their workflow?
 * We will learn that becoming FAIR and following OS practices is a process.

 Nowadays you can be FAIR ready rather than FAIR from the beginning.
 Through planning and using the correct set of tools you can easily make your outputs public and reusable.